-How to Stop Impulse Buying: 13 Ways to Curtail Mindless Purchases
+How to Stop Impulse Buying: 12 Ways to Quit Mindless Shopping

 Retail marketers are trained in sneaky tactics that influence our urge to buy.
-Our personalities and moods can also lead to impulse shopping.
-In an article in Psychology Today, psychologist Ian Zimmerman said impulse buying is often connected to anxiety, unhappiness and the desire for social acceptance.
+Our personalities and moods can also lead to impulse shopping — retail therapy is real.
+In an article in Psychology Today, public health specialist Elana Sandler wrote that retail therapy can be a beneficial way to feel renewed, especially in difficult times.

 No matter your trigger, it’s important to become more conscious of your spending habits.
 Imagine how much better off your finances would be if you saved every penny you mindlessly spent on stuff you don’t really need.